SunkePavanKumar/Techplement/week1-tasks/calculator-client/README.md

 #### Note :

-Backend for this application is contianed in the calculator-server folder and its configuration is described in that folder's read me
+Backend for this application is contained in the calculator-server folder and its configuration is described in that folder's read me

 ## Technologies Used